JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 - [ktor](https://ktor.io/)
 - [ktor-http-client](https://ktor.io/clients/http-client.html)

-Looking for more APIs?
+Are you looking for more APIs?
 It is easy to create a [multiplatform library](/docs/tutorials/multiplatform-library.html) and share it!